Post job

 Legal Secretary Resume

-There are some key differences in responsibilities as well.
-For example, a legal secretary responsibilities require skills like "litigation," "legal correspondence," "dictation," and "law firm."
+There are some key differences in the responsibilities of each position.
+For example, legal secretary responsibilities require skills like "litigation," "legal correspondence," "dictation," and "law firm."
 Meanwhile a typical district court administrator has skills in areas such as "court operations," "police reports," "court administration," and "administrative capacity."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 District court administrators tend to reach higher levels of education than legal secretaries.
 In fact, district court administrators are 5.9% more likely to graduate with a Master's Degree and 12.6% more likely to have a Doctoral Degree.